Local Santa Barbara Bubbles

-This is Fess Parker’s all bubbly, all the time tasting room with 3 sparklers on their tasting menu and a special holiday deal on 3-packs.
-Open Friday – Monday only.
+This is Fess Parker’s all bubbly, all the time tasting room with three different sparklers on their tasting menu (it’s only open Friday – Monday only).

 Blanc De Noirs: “The delicate, persistent bubbles and straw color with a hint of salmon are harbingers of great things to come.
 You will detect hints of brioche, ginger and lemon rind on the nose.
 The palate offers up gorgeous citrus and tangerine flavors tempered by mineral notes and a delicious yeasty/pastry dough element as a result of extended time laying en tirage.”